List of unproduced DC Comics projects: The Joker vs. the Powerpuff Girls

 During the initial run of the Cartoon Network series The Powerpuff Girls, series creator Craig McCracken wanted to do a crossover episode featuring the Joker.
 On Tumblr, he said:

 Superman

 Superman III: Supergirl

 Producer Ilya Salkind originally wrote a treatment for the third installment from the Superman film series starring Christopher Reeve that expanded the film's scope to a cosmic scale, introducing the villains Brainiac and Mister Mxyzptlk, as well as Supergirl.
 The original outline featured a father–daughter relationship between Brainiac and Supergirl and a romance between Superman and Supergirl, even though the two are cousins in the comics.
-Warner Bros. rejected the outline and made their own Superman III film.
+Warner Bros. rejected the outline and made their own Superman III film, while Supergirl later appeared in her own film, portrayed by Helen Slater.

+Black Superman

+A Black Superman movie was a project in development at Warner Bros. before the Warner Bros.
+Discovery merger, led by J.J.
+Abrams and Ta-Nehisi Coates.
+It was intended to feature a Black version of Superman, separate from the mainline Clark Kent character.
+As of July 2025, it appears to be scrapped.

 Superman V

-A sequel to the original Superman film series was in the works following Superman IV: The Quest for Peace.
-The film was cancelled due to the fact that Quest for Peace was a flop.
+Before the failure of Superman IV: The Quest for Peace, Cannon Films considered producing a fifth film with Albert Pyun as director.
+Cannon's bankruptcy in 1989 resulted in the film rights reverting to Ilya and Alexander Salkind.
+The story had Superman dying and resurrecting in the bottled city of Kandor.
+The premise of Superman's death and rebirth coincidentally predated 1992's "The Death of Superman" comic book storyline.
+In 1993 Warner Bros. acquired the film rights entirely from the Salkinds.